 Siddha is largely therapeutic in nature.
 Siddha owes its origin to Siddhars (holy immortals).
-Herbs, minerals and products of animal origin are basic raw materials of the Siddha system.
+Herbs, minerals and products of animal origin are basic raw materials in Siddha.
 Since, Siddha System of Medicine relies on herbs, it has fewer side effects.
 Siddha comprises of Alchemy, Philosophy, Yoga, Mantra and Astrology (Pillai, 1979; Hausman, 1996).
-In Bogar Nikandu, more than 4,448 diseases have been described with herbs remedies for each of them (Manickavasagam, 1978).
+In Bogar Nikandu, more than 4,448 diseases have been described with herbal remedies (Manickavasagam, 1978).
 Siddha is effective in treating chronic cases of liver, skin diseases, rheumatic problems, anaemia, prostate enlargement, piles and peptic ulcer.
 It has been proven that traditional medicines are effective in treating several venereal diseases and AIDS (Haddad, 1998).

 Recently, there has been a resurgence of traditional medical systems the world over, based on the holistic nature of their approach to healing (WHO, 2002).
 The efficacy of indigenous systems has been proved in various contexts.
 Hence, usage of Siddha that has strong cultural and historical bonds with the people of Tamilnadu is becoming increasingly relevant.
-In a heterogeneous public domain, wide array of factors such as economic status, psychological state and social behavior influence the practice of traditional system of medicine (Richard 1965; Robert et al., 1968; Paul et al., 1987; Sarwade and Ambedkar, 2002).
+In a heterogeneous public domain, wide array of factors such as economic status, psychological state, social behavior and occupation are known to influence the practice of traditional system of medicine (Richard 1965; Robert et al., 1968; Paul et al., 1987; Dunlop et al., 2000; Sarwade and Ambedkar, 2002).
 Therefore, to analyze the factors that influence consumer attitude towards the usage of Siddha medicine needs to be explored.
-The present study aims to examine the factors that influence the public across the state to switch over to this traditional system of medicine to meet their health care needs.
+The present study aims to examine the occupation as a factor that influences the public behavior in the usage of traditional system of medicine.